-- (a) Located on an infill site; - (b) Small-scale (individual or small groups of houses) that relates well to the existing layout, facilities and amenities of the village; - (c) On previously developed land or re-use existing buildings, where possible; - (d) Of a good design and make a positive contribution to the surrounding environment and rural landscape; - (e) Designed to take account of the design policies in the ANDP, the SNC Design Guide, and the key principles of Secured by Design, Supplementary Planning Guidance on Planning out Crime and Building for Life; - (f) Capable of providing safe access by road users, pedestrians and cyclists and inclusion of and appropriate level off-street car parking to serve the development in line with local standards; and - (g) They have no significant adverse impact on the amenity of existing and future occupiers.
+- (a) Located on an infill site; - (b) Small-scale (individual or small groups of houses) that relates well to the existing layout, facilities and amenities of the village; - (c) On previously developed land or re-use existing buildings, where possible; - (d) Of a good design and make a positive contribution to the surrounding environment and rural landscape; - (e) Designed to take account of the design policies in the ANDP, the SNC Design Guide, and the key principles of Secured by Design, Supplementary Planning Guidance on Planning out Crime and Building for Life; - (f) Provide safe access by road users, pedestrians and cyclists and inclusion of an appropriate level off-street car parking to serve the development in line with local standards; and - (g) They have no significant adverse impact on the amenity of existing and future occupiers.

-Development outside the Ashton village confines will only be supported where it is in accordance with Policy R1 of the West Northamptonshire Joint Core Strategy.
+Development outside the Ashton village confines will only be supported where it is in accordance with Policy R1 of the West Northamptonshire Joint Core Strategy and Policy LH1 of the Local Plan (Part 2).